IMDb Data Analyzer

 plt.show()

-As somewhat expected for someone born in 1990, I have been watching more movies from recent times.
+As somewhat expected for someone born in 1990, I have been watching more recent movies.

-Moreover, only a few classics stand the test of time.
+Additionally, only a few classics have stood the test of time.

 plt.figure(figsize=(6, 6))